Art Garfunkel: 2008–present: Recent events and vocal problems

 In 2009, Garfunkel appeared as himself on the HBO television show Flight of the Conchords episode entitled "Prime Minister".

 Garfunkel continued to tour in 2009 with four musicians and his son.

 On February 13, 2009, Simon and his band re-opened New York's Beacon Theatre, which had been closed for seven months for renovation.
 As an encore, Simon brought out "my old friend, Art Garfunkel".
 They sang three songs: "Sound of Silence", "The Boxer", and "Old Friends".

 On April 2, 2009, the duo announced a tour of Australia, New Zealand, and Japan for summer 2009.
 In late October, they participated together in the 25th anniversary of Rock and Roll Hall of Fame concerts at New York's Madison Square Garden.
 Other artists on the bill included Bruce Springsteen & The E Street Band, U2, Metallica, Aretha Franklin, Stevie Wonder, and Crosby, Stills, & Nash.

 In January 2010, Garfunkel developed vocal problems following damage to his vocal cords as the result of an incident in which he had briefly choked on a piece of lobster.
 In March 2010, Simon & Garfunkel announced a 13-date tour.
 According to a press release, the set list would focus on their classic catalog as well as songs from each of their solo careers.
 The first date in the tour was on April 24, a headlining set at the 2010 New Orleans Jazz & Heritage Festival.
 Due to his vocal cord injury, singing proved difficult for Garfunkel.
 "I was terrible, and crazy nervous.
 I leaned on Paul Simon and the affection of the crowd", he told Rolling Stone several years later.
-Several months later on June 10, they performed "Mrs. Robinson" at an AFI Life Achievement Award tribute to director Mike Nichols, in what proved to be their last performance together to date.
+Several months later on June 10, they performed "Mrs. Robinson" at an AFI Life Achievement Award tribute to director Mike Nichols.
 On June 17, Simon & Garfunkel canceled the tour, previously rescheduled for July 2010, which was postponed indefinitely while Garfunkel attempted to recover from a vocal cord paresis.